-These Cajun burgers use grilled sweet potatoes as buns instead of bread!
-They’re a healthy gluten and dairy free summer meal with a taste of the south!
+These No-Bun Cajun Burgers use grilled sweet potato buns instead of bread!
+They’re a healthy, whole30, gluten-free and dairy-free summer meal with a taste of the South!

 Then, when I do, I make them out of ALL of the vegetables and it makes him not so happy, except that one time I made him Cajun Instant Pot Chili.

 I guess he wasn’t picturing cauliflower when he suggests these things to me.

 I recently decided to surprise him with Cajun + beef.

 I just had to sneak vegetables in there, In the form of a SWEET POTATO bun but can we be mad at that?
 While they’re still carbs AND they’re about eleventy billion times more delicious AND nutritious than a bun.
 At least I made him a “bun” this time and didn’t serve him a burger salad right?

 I LOVE a good burger but burger buns are not typically considered to be healthy.
 Most burger buns are made from refined wheat flour, which is low in fiber and nutrients and can cause a rapid spike in blood sugar levels.
 They also often contain added sugars, preservatives, and other additives, which can contribute to a number of health issues.

 That’s why I had to come up with healthier options.
 Let me to introduce you to a new kind of bun: my Sweet Potato Bun!
 If you didn’t know already, sweet potatoes are my jam, whether I’m cooking up some Twice-Baked Mexican Sweet Potatoes or incorporating them into a tasty dessert like Gluten-Free Sweet Potato Pie Bars, I always have them on hand.
 You’re not even going to miss the bun on these burgers because the sweet potato buns are absolutely DELISH.